-Orders to redeem Creation Units through the Clearing Process must be delivered through an Authorized Participant that is a member of NSCC that is eligible to use the Continuous Net Settlement System.
-A redemption order for the Fund must be received by the cut-off times set forth in "Purchase and Redemption Cut-Off Times" above.
+Orders to redeem Creation Units of Funds through the Clearing Process must be delivered through an Authorized Participant that is a member of NSCC that is eligible to use the Continuous Net Settlement System.
+A redemption order for a Fund must be received by the cut-off times set forth in "Purchase and Redemption Cut-Off Times" above.